mateusz-chochol/FlixBus-Ripoff/README.md

 - main page:
   - <del> fix vertical scaling on mobile devices </del> (Done)
   - <del> add autocompletion for destination / departure text fields </del> (Done)
-  - <del> change background paper to something code generated so it's never to small no matter the resolution </del> (kinda Won't do [code for gradient commented out])
+  - <del> change background paper to something code generated so it's never to small no matter the resolution </del> (Won't do)
   - <del> fix return / departure date fields so they have separate data sources and departure cannot be after return date and none can be before current date </del>  (Done)
   - <del> make search button actually do something </del> (Done)
   - fix mobile keyboard that bumps departure form nearly out of the user view